eddyystop/feathers-hooks-populate/README.md

 ### populate
 `populate(options: Object): HookFunc`

-Populates items recursively.
+Populates items *recursively* to any depth.
 Supports 1:1, 1:n and n:1 relationships.

 - Used as a **before** or **after** hook on any service method.
 - Supports multiple result items, including paginated `find`.